cuicaihao/Annotated-Transformer-English-to-Chinese-Translator/README.md

 In this repo, I present an "annotated" version of the Transformer Paper in the form of a line-by-line implementation to build an English-to-Chinese translator with PyTorth deep learning framework.

+Visit my blog for details and more background: https://cuicaihao.com/the-annotated-transformer-english-to-chinese-translator/

 ![Transformer_Englihs_to_Chinese](document/images/English-to-Chinese.png)

 Check the jupyter notebook for details of the programming.